noahbclarkson/gemini-structured-output/README.md

 *   **🔭 Observability:** Built-in tracing, token counting, and latency metrics for every step in a workflow.
 *   **🤖 Agent Macros:** Define functional agents with `#[gemini_agent]` that compile down to strongly-typed workflow steps.
 *   **🛠️ Tooling System:** Ergonomic `#[gemini_tool]` macro for defining and registering tools/functions.
+*   **📊 Evaluations:** Concurrent suites and LLM-as-a-judge scoring for regression testing.
 *   **💾 File Handling:** Seamless support for uploading PDFs, images, and videos for multimodal analysis.
 *   **🔌 Adapters:** specialized serializers for `HashMap`, `Duration`, and other complex types that LLMs usually struggle with.